MessDorchies/Challenge-MarkDown/README.md

 * Pinneapple on pizza:
     - [ ] yes
     - [ ] no
-    - [x] if you like it you need an exorcism man...
+    - [x] if you like it you need an exorcism...

 ### Hobbies